libp2p/specs/multistream-2.0/spec.md

    multistream if that doesn't work.
 2. `speculative-stream`: A speculative stream "multiplexer" where the initiator can speculatively initiate multiple streams and the receiver must select at most one and discard the others.
+On a bidirectional stream, the receiver will inform the initiator of the selected sub-stream, collapsing the state.

 All peers *must* implement `multistream/use` and *should* implement `serial-stream`.
 This combination will allow us to apply a series of quick